bgpkit/ris-live-rs/README.md

 Full command-line options are:
 ```
-ris-live-rs 0.1.0

-Mingwei Zhang <mingwei@bgpkit.com>
+ris-live-reader 0.2.0

-ris-live-reader is a simple cli tool that can stream BGP data from RIS-Live project with websocket
+ris-live-reader is a simple cli tool that can stream BGP data from RIS-Live project with websocket.
+Check out
+https://ris-live.ripe.net/ for more data source information

 USAGE:
-    ris-live-reader [OPTIONS]
+    ris-live-reader [FLAGS] [OPTIONS]

-OPTIONS:
-        --client <CLIENT>        client name to identify the stream [default: ris-live-rs]
+FLAGS:
-    -h, --help                   Print help information
+    -h, --help             Prints help information
-        --host <HOST>            Filter by RRC host: e.g. rrc01
         --json             Output as JSON objects
         --less-specific    Match prefixes that are less specific (contain) `prefix`
         --more-specific    Match prefixes that are more specific (part of) `prefix`
-        --msg-type <MSG_TYPE>    Only include messages of a given BGP or RIS type: UPDATE, OPEN,
-                                 NOTIFICATION, KEEPALIVE, or RIS_PEER_STATE
-        --path <PATH>            ASN or pattern to match against the AS PATH attribute
-        --peer <PEER>            Only include messages sent by the given BGP peer
-        --prefix <PREFIX>        Filter UPDATE messages by prefixes in announcements or withdrawals
         --pretty           Pretty-print JSON output
         --raw              Print out raw message without parsing
+    -V, --version          Prints version information

+OPTIONS:
+        --client <client>              client name to identify the stream [default: ris-live-rs]
+        --host <host>                  Filter by RRC host: e.g. rrc01.
+Use "all" for the firehose [default: rrc21]
+        --msg-type <msg-type>          Only include messages of a given BGP or RIS type: UPDATE, OPEN, NOTIFICATION,
+                                       KEEPALIVE, or RIS_PEER_STATE
+        --path <path>                  ASN or pattern to match against the AS PATH attribute
+        --peer <peer>                  Only include messages sent by the given BGP peer
+        --prefix <prefix>              Filter UPDATE messages by prefixes in announcements or withdrawals
-        --require <REQUIRE>      Only include messages containing a given key
+        --require <require>            Only include messages containing a given key
-    -V, --version                Print version information
+        --update-type <update-type>    Only a given BGP update type: announcement (a) or withdrawal (w)
 ```

 ### Installation